tochilkinva/tochilkinva/README.md

 ### Hi there 👋

-I’m currently learning Python and Django.
+I’m a Python and Django developer.

 My email: foxairman@gmail.com